rentry/rentry.github.io/index.md

 I’m a content strategist living in Portland, Oregon.

-I work in the public sector, improving digital service delivery, transparency, and accessibility.
 Lately, I’ve been working on [data-driven content design](/content-writes-itself/#content-that-writes-itself), information architecture, cartography, and data visualization.

 You’ll often find me behind a camera, usually [an analog one](/slowing-down-with-analog/).